 Let’s take a closer look at these nursing programs to get a general idea of what makes each of them unique.

-Nursing (ADN) – This program is designed to prepare students to become licensed registered nurses.
+Nursing (ADN) Program – This program is designed to prepare students to become licensed registered nurses.
 The ADN program offers a solid curriculum that includes pre-requisite science courses such as Psychology, Chemistry, Microbiology, and Anatomy & Physiology.
-Students will be better prepared to proceed to the core nursing courses, such as Fundamentals of Nursing along with Health Assessment, and Nursing Pharmacology.
+Florida National University students will be better prepared to proceed to the core nursing courses, such as Fundamentals of Nursing along with Health Assessment, and Nursing Pharmacology.
 Next, students will take courses that will give them a close, in-depth look at different specialties such as Medical-Surgical Nursing, Pediatric Nursing, Maternal and Infant Nursing, Psychiatric Nursing, and Community Nursing.

 Students also take a Nursing Leadership course that hones in on the students’ prioritization, critical thinking, and delegation skills in order to become successful members of the interdisciplinary healthcare team, ready to work in multi-specialty areas or in community settings.

-The core courses offered in the FNU’s BSN program delve deeper into the fundamentals of nursing that will help make you more qualified to work in other areas of the healthcare industry.
+The core courses offered in the Florida National University’s BSN program delve deeper into the fundamentals of nursing that will help make you more qualified to work in other areas of the healthcare industry.

 Advantages of FNU’s ADN and BSN Program

-View each of FNU required courses in the ADN, BSN, and MSN here.
+View each of Florida National University required courses in the ADN, BSN, and MSN here.